adc-connect/adcc/docs/index.rst

 Getting a first taste
 ---------------------

-The next code snippet should give you an idea, how adcc works in practice.
+You may `interactively try adcc <https://try.adc-connect.org>`_ from your browser at `https://try.adc-connect.org <https://try.adc-connect.org>`_.
-It shows how an ADC(3) calculation for 3 singlet excited states of water can be performed on top of a restricted Hartree-Fock reference computed using PySCF.
+Alternatively keep reading for a small code snippet, which shows how to perform an ADC(3) calculation for 3 singlet excited states of water on top of a restricted Hartree-Fock reference computed with PySCF.

 .. code-block:: python